2022 Atlantic hurricane season: Background

+Early season activity

-The 2022 season was the first season since 2014 to not have a pre-season named storm.
-It was also the first season not to have above-average activity overall since 2015.
+The 2022 season was the first since 2014 to not have a pre-season named storm.
 Activity began with the formation of Tropical Storm Alex on June 5, after several days of slow development while traversing the Gulf of Mexico and then moving over Central Florida.
-The storm peaked at near-hurricane strength before becoming extratropical over the Central North Atlantic.
+The storm peaked at near-hurricane strength before becoming extratropical on the following day over the Central North Atlantic.
 On July 1, Tropical Storm Bonnie formed in the Southern Caribbean Sea and made landfall shortly thereafter near the Costa Rica–Nicaragua border.
 It then crossed over into the Pacific basin a day later, the first storm to do so since Hurricane Otto in 2016, where it would become a Category 3 hurricane.
-Also on July 1, a low-pressure system off the U.S. Atlantic coast near Savannah, Georgia abruptly organized into Tropical Storm Colin, a short-lived storm that dissipated the next day inland over northeastern South Carolina.
-Tropical activity then ceased, with no tropical cyclones forming for almost two months.
-2022 became the first season since 1997 to not have a tropical cyclone form in August,.
-One disturbance over the Gulf of Mexico during the middle of the month was briefly designated as a potential tropical cyclone, but it did not organize into a tropical cyclone before moving inland over Northeastern Mexico.
+Also on July 1, a low-pressure system off the U.S. Atlantic coast near Savannah, Georgia, abruptly organized into Tropical Storm Colin, a short-lived storm that dissipated the next day inland over northeastern South Carolina.
+Tropical cyclogenesis then ceased for almost two months, with 2022 becoming the first season since 1997 in which no tropical cyclones formed in August.
+A disturbance over the Gulf of Mexico was briefly designated as a potential tropical cyclone during the month, but it did not organize into a tropical cyclone before moving inland over Northeastern Mexico.